eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 **Pros:**

-- **Fast:** reading compiled HTML files from disk is very fast.
+- Performance is excellent.
+Serving compiled HTML files from disk is very fast.

-- **Portable:** the compiled HTML can be read without the wiki software used to build it.
+- The compiled HTML is portable: it can be read without the wiki software used to build it.

   One time I built a wiki compiler and then lost the source code in my giant folder of semi-finished projects, but I was still able to read the pages I wrote because I kept the `build` directory with the compiled output from the last time I ran the compile step.

-- **Publishable:** publishing the compiled HTML to the web is trivial.
+- Publishing the compiled HTML to the web is trivial.

 **Cons:**

-- **Two-App Failure Mode:** if you have one app to write, and another to view, the latter tends to be ignored for the former.
+- The main problem is what I call the two-app failure mode.
+If you have one app to write, and another to view, the latter tends to be ignored for the former.
 For example, if you edit the wiki using Emacs and compile to HTML using a static site generator, you will tend to mostly use Emacs for everything and only view the compiled output occasionally.

   The reason is that the editor has to be able to browse and read files in order to edit them.
 So already most of the functions of the wiki (browsing, reading,